Extremadura: Spanish Land of Conquistadors

 Overview

-Starting in Oropesa, you will bike through typical Spanish towns including Jarandilla de la Vera, Plasencia, Trujillo, and the Unesco World Heritage city of Caceres.
-The National Park of Monfrague will impress with its massive cliffs, home to an extensive variety of birds and wildlife.
+Your beautiful bicycle tour will begin in Oropesa with a blissful cycle through typical Spanish towns like Jarandilla de la Vera, Plasencia, Trujillo, and the UNESCO World Heritage City of Caceres.
+You'll then meander beneath the shadow of the magnificent cliffs at the National Park of Monfragüe, blessed by an enchanting variety of birds and wildlife.

-Each night, you will rest and relax in luxurious Parador hotels renowned for their high standard of service.
+Each night of your cycling expedition, you'll rest and relax in several luxurious Parador hotels renowned for their high standard of service.

 Highlights

-- Historical and Unesco sites, such as Oropesa, Plasencia, and Trujillo
+- Historical and UNESCO World Heritage Sites such as Oropesa, Plasencia, and Trujillo

-If you are looking for more, check out all of our bicycle tours in Spain.
+For more, see all of our bicycle tours in Spain.

 Itinerary